Due to the COVID-19 school closures in Pennsylvania, the 2020 PASA has been cancelled.

 Student Score Reports

-The test, administered to students in the equivalent of grades 3 through 8 and 11, consists of 30 test items aligned with PA English Language Arts (ELA) standards; 30 test items aligned with PA math standards; and, for students in grades 4, 8, and 11, 30 test items aligned with PA science standards.
+The tests, administered to students in the equivalent of grades 3 through 8 and 11, consists of 30 test items aligned with PA English Language Arts (ELA) standards; 30 test items aligned with PA math standards; and, for students in grades 4, 8, and 11, 30 test items aligned with PA science standards.
 Each test item represents an authentic, relevant, and age-appropriate skill related to ELA, mathematics, or science.
-There are three levels of difficulty within each grade for ELA and math and two levels of difficulty for grades tested in science.
+In addition, there are two levels of cognitive complexity within each grade for all tests (Tier 1 and Tier 2).

-Like the PSSA, the PASA is designed to take a snapshot of a student's typical performance on a small sample of academic skills derived from the PA Academic and Content Standards.
+Like the PSSA, the PASA is designed to take a snapshot of a student's typical performance on a small sample of academic skills derived from the PA Core Standards in ELA and Math and the PA Academic Standards in Science.

 |Login - Contact|